Henry Turner (basketball)

-Henry Frank Turner (born August 18, 1966) is a retired American professional basketball player, who played at the shooting guard and small forward positions.
-He grew up in Martinez, California.
+Henry Frank Turner (born August 18, 1966) is an American former professional basketball player, who played at the shooting guard and small forward positions.
+He grew up in Oakland, California.

 College career

 Turner played college basketball at California State University, Fullerton, with the Cal State Fullerton Titans.
 He graduated in 1988.

 Professional career

-Turner had a two-season stint in the NBA, with the Sacramento Kings (1989–90 and 1994–95), with little impact – he averaged 3 points and one rebound per game, in 66 regular season games combined.
+Turner had a two-season stint in the NBA, with the Sacramento Kings (1989–90 and 1994–95), he averaged 3 points and one rebound per game, in 66 regular season games combined.

 In Europe, Turner played mainly in Italy in the top-tier Lega Basket Serie A, representing Emmezeta Udine (Italian 2nd Division), Panna Firenze (Italian 2nd Division), Ducato Siena (Jun–Oct 1998), BingoSNAI Montecatini, Müller Verona, and Adecco Milano).
 He also had spells in Turkey, with the Turkish League club Fenerbahçe, and in Greece, with the Greek Basket League clubs Panionios and Maroussi.

 While playing in Greece for Panionios during the 1993–94 season, Turner thrilled the crowds with his performances and stunning slam dunks.
 Both came together in one memorable first-half performance against PAOK in the semi-final of the Korać Cup.
 In front of a full-house of raucous Panionios fans, Turner scored 30 points in the first-half, and capped it with a 360 degree dunk that had the supporters (and game commentator) in delirium.
-Unfortunately for Turner and Panionios, they faded in the second-half, and lost a 20-point lead and the game, by a score of 83-85, with Turner ending up with 37 points.
+Unfortunately for Turner and Panionios, they faded in the second-half, and lost a 20-point lead and the game, by a score of 83–85, with Turner ending up with 37 points.
 Nevertheless, the first half remains etched in the memory of Panionios fans, and more generally, followers of Greek basketball from that unforgettable era.

 While playing with Fenerbahçe, Turner was granted Turkish citizenship, and played under the name Hakkı Uzun.